 Dragnet surveillance undermines the right to privacy and the freedoms of speech, association, and religion.

-Spy Files: Today the government is spying on Americans in ways the founders of our country never could have imagined.
-The FBI, the intelligence agencies, the military, state and local police, private companies, and even firemen and emergency medical technicians are gathering incredible amounts of detailed information about us.
+Spy Files: It's not just the NSA.
+The FBI, the Department of Homeland Security, the military, state and local police, private companies, and even firemen and emergency medical technicians are gathering incredible amounts of detailed information about us.

 Surveillance Under the USA PATRIOT Act: Just six weeks after the September 11 attacks, a panicked Congress passed the "USA/Patriot Act," an overnight revision of the nation's surveillance laws that vastly expanded the government's authority to spy on its own citizens, while simultaneously reducing checks and balances on those powers like judicial oversight, public accountability, and the ability to challenge government searches in court.